zmkfirmware/zmk/docs/docs/features/encoders.md

 ## Adding Encoder Support

-See the [New Keyboard Shield](../development/hardware-integration/new-shield.mdx#encoders) documentation for how to add or modify additional encoders to your shield.
+See the [Encoders](../development/hardware-integration/encoders.md) page for instruction on adding to your shield or modifying existing ones.